oheyjesse/chicken-in/frontend/docs/part-b/README.md

 <a href="https://trello.com/b/DFlgggpu/scrum-board" target="_blank">Scrum</a> board.

 #### **Git**
-For version control.
-See below for more detail about our Git workflow.
+See below for more detail about our Git workflow and version control.

 <a href="./images/gitlog_snap.png" target="_blank"><img src="./images/gitlog_snap.png" width="800"></a>